kevinburke/telapi-python/docs/api/rest/resources.rst

    .. attribute:: api_version

-      The version of the Telapi API used to process the SMS message.
+      The version of the Tel API used to process the SMS message.

    .. attribute:: uri